 Castile Soap is not your regular body soap.
 It’s pure, vegan and non-GMO.
 And the ultimate surprise is that it doubles as your laundry soap!

 With this multi-purpose product positioning, brands like Castile Soap can easily lend themselves to a messy maximalist presentation.
-All qualities cramped into one layout.
+All qualities are cramped into one layout.

 But that’s not the case here, thanks to WMS Design Studio’s visual prowess.